verial/gazbo/PlatformIO-building.md

 pio run
 ```
 4. If you see SUCCESS, that means it built :)
-5. or...  hi the build button at the bottom, or the build and upload button.
+5. or...  hit the build (tick) button at the bottom, or the 'build and upload' (cloud) button if your STLINK is directly connected.

 ## Command Line
 1. Install the command line tool via the [cli installation guide](https://docs.platformio.org/en/latest/installation.html)